-At the ancient Temple of Hera, up to 30 priestesses or ‘Caryatids Kores’ will perform a series of rituals, calling on the sun god Apollo to ignite the Olympic flame using the rays of the sun and a parabolic mirror.
+At the Ancient Temple of Hera, up to 30 priestesses or ‘Caryatids Korres’ will perform a series of rituals, calling on the sun god Apollo to ignite the Olympic flame using the rays of the sun and a parabolic mirror.
 The fire, which stays lit for the entirety of the Olympic Games period, symbolises purity and represents the values of the Olympics between nations.

 The short lighting ceremony at the Temple of Hera is conducted in front of television cameras and dignitaries before the flame moves to the public area of the site.
 Here the crowds can expect to see a symbolic and poignant display of peace and hope as the priestesses are accompanied by the male ‘Kouroi’ in a ritual of dance and ceremony to celebrate the occasion lasting around an hour.